solkim14/Bot-Saget/README.md

 A video demo we filmed and edited can be found [here](https://www.youtube.com/watch?v=eY4cmvgeYtk)

-## Hardware Used
+## Hardware and Sensors Used
+- Hardware
 	- Arduino
     - Xbee
     - Parallax ActivityBot
 - Sensors
     - Emic 2
     - EasyVR Command Module

 ==================
 Written in C for Arduino and Xbee